friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/camera/cameraRotation.md

 > *ShaderGraph default value*: 1

 ### Outputs:
-- ```float3x3 mat```: The rotation matrix
-> This output __needs to be__ plugged into the [Camera Matrix](cameraMatrix.md) before it can be used within the rest of the pipeline.
+- ```float3x3 mat```: The rotation matrix which __needs to be__ plugged into the [Camera Matrix](cameraMatrix.md) before it can be used within the rest of the pipeline.
 This is necessary to apply the rotation matrix to the ray origin and to compute the correct camera matrix.

 ---

 ## Implementation

-=== "Shader Graph"
+=== "Visual Scripting"
     Find the node at PSF/Camera/Rotate Camera

     ![Unity Rotate Camera](images/rotateCameraVisual.png){ width="500" }